Rari-Capital/rari-stable-pool-contracts/README.md

         console.log("Server started!");
     });

-Finally, run `node ganache.js`.
+To start the fork, run `node ganache.js`.
 Make sure the `development` network in `truffle-config.js` is configured correctly to use your `ganache-core` instance.
+Note that you will likely have to regularly restart your fork, especially when forking from a node without archive data or when using live 0x API responses to make currency exchanges.

 To deploy the contracts to your private mainnet fork: `truffle migrate --network development` To run automated tests on the contracts on your private mainnet fork: `npm t` or `npm test`